Privacy Policy

 Web Hosting Summary

-🤝 Purpose: professional hosting of the website and ensuring its operation
+🤝 Purpose: professional hosting of the website and securing operation

-📓 Processed data: IP address, time of website visit, browser used and other data.
-More details can be found below or with the respective web hosting provider.
+📓 Processed data: IP address, time of website visit, browser used, and other data.
+More details can be found below or from the respective web hosting provider used.

 📅 Storage duration: depends on the respective provider, but usually 2 weeks

-When you visit websites today, certain information – including personal data – is automatically created and stored, as is the case on this website.
+When you visit websites today, certain information – including personal data – is automatically created and stored, including on this website.
 This data should be processed as sparingly as possible and only with justification.
-By website, we mean the entirety of all web pages on a domain, i.e. everything from the homepage to the very last subpage (like this one here).
-By domain, we mean, for example, example.com or sampleexample.com.
+By website, we mean the entirety of all web pages on a domain, i.e., everything from the start page (homepage) to the very last subpage (like this one).
+By domain, we mean, for example, example.de or sample-example.com.

-When you want to view a website on a computer, tablet, or smartphone, you use a program called a web browser.
+If you want to view a website on a computer, tablet, or smartphone, you use a program called a web browser.
 You probably know some web browsers by name: Google Chrome, Microsoft Edge, Mozilla Firefox, and Apple Safari.
-We simply call them browsers or web browsers.
+We call them browsers or web browsers for short.

-To display the website, the browser needs to connect to another computer where the website’s code is stored: the web server.
-Operating a web server is a complicated and onerous task, which is why this is usually done by professional providers, the providers.
-They offer web hosting and thus ensure reliable and error-free storage of website data.
-That’s quite a lot of technical terms, but please stay with us, it gets even better!
+To display the website, the browser must connect to another computer where the website’s code is stored: the web server.
+Operating a web server is a complicated and expensive task, which is why this is usually handled by professional providers.
+These offer web hosting and thus ensure reliable and error-free storage of website data.
+A lot of technical terms, but please stay tuned, it gets even better!

-When the browser on your computer (desktop, laptop, tablet, or smartphone) connects and during data transfer to and from the web server, personal data may be processed.
-On one hand, your computer stores data, on the other hand, the web server must also store data for a period of time to ensure proper operation.
+When the browser on your computer (desktop, laptop, tablet, or smartphone) establishes a connection and during data transfer to and from the web server, personal data may be processed.
+On the one hand, your computer stores data; on the other hand, the web server must also store data for a while to ensure proper operation.

 A picture is worth a thousand words, so the following graphic illustrates the interaction between the browser, the internet, and the hosting provider.